 varlogRRij= 1ri0- 1ni0+ 1rij-1nij

-Estimands: our target estimand is β=(β1, …,βk).

-Methods: We want to compare between three two-stage dose-response meta-analysis methods: frequentist approach, Bayesian approach with normal likelihood and Bayesian approach with binomial likelihood.

-Performance measure:
+Estimands, methods and performance

+Our target estimand is B=(B1, B2).
+We aim to compare a two-stages frequentist dose-response model (as implemented in doseresmeta package) and two Bayesian hierarchical models; with normal likelihood and with binomial likelihood.
+We will assume linear and cubic splines associations, RR and OR as measures of effect.
+The following simulation parameters will be considered fixed: HERE DESCRIBE ANY PARAMETER THAT YOU WILL NOT CHANGE SUCH AS LD, UD, N ANYTHING ELSE.
+All other parameters will be varied as shown in the first columns of table X (<0 HERE CITE THE RESULTS TABLE).
+The range of values has been chosen so that p_0 ranges from XX to XX and the maximum possible P is XX.
+The four methods will be compared with respect to

-Bias = E(βk) - β
+Bias = E(B) - B

-Mean squared error (MSE) = E[(β- β)2]
+Mean squared error (MSE) = E[(B- B)2]

 Convergence: (I did not find it yet)

-Type 1 error (α) = Pr(pi≤ α=0.05| β=0)
+Type 1 error (α) = Pr(pi≤ α=0.05| B=0)

-Type 2 error (β) = Pr(pi≤ α=0.05| β≠0)
+Type 2 error (β) = Pr(pi≤ α=0.05| B≠0)

 Monte Carlo standard error for bias

+Dose-response meta-analysis hierarchical model

 Dose-Response model within each study